-Walking into an RV dealership can be intimidating.
-There are literally hundreds of makes and models.
-Every detail seems to matter: kitchen layout, bathroom details, front living vs. rear living, and then there’s the age-old debate of buying a used RV versus spending top-dollar on a new model.
+Navigating RV dealers can be intimidating.
+There are hundreds of RVs for sale in different makes and models.
+Every detail seems to matter: kitchen layout, bathroom details, front living versus rear living, and then there’s the age-old debate of buying a used RV versus spending top-dollar on a new model.

 With my family’s first RV purchase, we were completely new to RVing.
-We didn’t want to spend a lot of money only to find out we didn’t like that model a few months later.
-We decided to buy used because if we changed our mind about the rig, we would not be in a large amount of debt.
+We worried about spending a lot of money on a new RV only to find out we didn’t like that model a few months later.
+We decided to buy used to reduce our debt if we did change our minds about the RV model we chose.

-Here are some reasons for transforming your camper is a great advantage to buying used:
+And here are some reasons transforming your camper is a great advantage to buying used:

 It’s a Family Friendly Activity